ecitsolutions/Autotask/README.md

 # Release notes

+## Version 1.6.2.11 - Bufix release

+- BUGFIX: `Connect-AtwsWebAPI -UsePicklistLabels` should NOT be Mandatory...

 ## Version 1.6.2.10 - Bugfix and an update

 - BUGFIX: The Id field has type Long (64 bit integer), not Int (32 bit integer).
 Get- functions already knew this.
 Now Set- and Remove- functions also know.
 New- doesn't care as Id is a read-only parameter.